Mechanisms for Global Differential Privacy under Bayesian Data Synthesis: Synthetic Microdata Generating Privacy Mechanisms

 \subsection{Perturbed Histogram Mechanism}

 We next present the commonly-used perturbed histogram mechanism for simulating synthetic microdata that achieves $\epsilon-$DP guarantee \citep{Dwork:2006:CNS:2180286.2180305, WassermanZhou2010} as a comparison.
+For brevity, we include a detailed review in the Supplementary Materials.

 Under the required strong assumption of a \emph{bounded} and continuous variable, one first discretizes it into a histogram with a selected number of bins.
-One induces a formal $\epsilon-$DP privacy guarantee into the histogram by adding Laplace noise.
-The $\epsilon-$DP guarantee is only global to the extent that one assumes the data space of datasets of size $n$, $\mathcal{X}^{n}$ is absolutely bounded, which is highly unlikely in practice.
+One next induces a formal $\epsilon-$DP privacy guarantee into the histogram by adding Laplace noise.
 Finally, one simulates microdata from the private histogram under $\epsilon-$DP, which is a post-processing step in a similar fashion as generating synthetic data under the pseudo posterior mechanism (given the privacy protected parameter draws) reviewed in Section \ref{sec:methods:weighted}.
+We label the perturbed histogram synthesizer as ``PH" in the sequel.